wp-plugins/udinra-all-image-sitemap/readme.txt

 Not provided to keep plugin size small.You can visit <a href="http://udinra.com/blog/udinra-image-sitemap">this link</a> for details.

 == Changelog ==

+= 2.7 =

+Compatibility with other sitemap plugins

+= 2.6 =

+Special character handlingin URL

 = 2.5 =